Star Trek: Lower Decks: Writing

 The main setting of the series is the starship USS Cerritos, a "California-class" ship.
 This ship class, created for Lower Decks, is a class of support starships that work with larger starships like those seen previously in the franchise, but are not "important enough" to have appeared on screen before.
 McMahan described the mission of the Cerritos as "Second Contact": after Starfleet has made first contact with a new alien civilization and invited it to join the Federation, the crew of support ships like the Cerritos arrive to find "all the good places to eat [and set up] the communications stuff".
 McMahan wanted California-class ships to be named after Californian cities, and chose the city of Cerritos because he otherwise only knew it for local Cerritos Auto Square car dealership advertisements.
 He wanted to give the city "one more thing other than just being the home of the Auto Square".

 McMahan did not want the humor to be "punching down on Trek" and focused on telling Star Trek stories where the characters happen to be funny.
 Writers from different comedic backgrounds and with different levels of Star Trek interest were hired.
 Kurtzman described Lower Decks as a love letter to Star Trek, and it is filled with many references to other Star Trek series.
 McMahan said these were there to "create a rich, vibrant, fun expression of the world of Star Trek in that era" rather than just be Easter eggs for fans to pick through.
-It was important to the team that these not distract from the emotional storytelling and also fit within established canon, with Star Trek author David Mack consulting on the series to ensure that it fit into the franchise.
+It was important to the team that these not distract from the emotional storytelling and also fit within established canon, with Star Trek author David Alan Mack consulting on the series to ensure that it fit into the franchise.
 McMahan hoped that references to The Animated Series specifically would honor it as the franchise's first animated series.
 The characters often use the real-world titles of past Star Trek episodes when referencing those events, with McMahan explaining that the personal logs of famous characters are given similar in-universe titles to the episodes they are from.
 The franchise established that "Star Trek characters watch Star Trek" in the series finale of Star Trek: Enterprise, where the events of an earlier mission are recreated with a hologram, and McMahan felt many events from past series would be common knowledge within Starfleet.
 Acknowledging this allowed the main characters to be "geeks for Star Trek", which let Lower Decks be a "Rosetta Stone" connecting all previous Star Trek projects.